Board of Directors

 Tim is married and has 2 beautiful daughters.
 He is a past board member of KidSport Edmonton, avid rugby fan and former avid rugby player.

-Guy Mersereau is the Senior Vice- President of Vallen.
-Vallen (Division of Sonepar) is a National distributor of safety, industrial MRO and Janitorial products and technical services.
-Guy is a highly motivated, creative and versatile executive with significant skills in developing solutions over 45plus years.
+Guy is currently Director Communication and Business Relations for Stream-Flo Group of Companies, a family-owned Edmonton founded and based manufacturer of wellheads, chokes and pipeline valves serving global and North American markets.
+Guy retired as President of Vallen, a national distributor of safety and industrial MRO products following a long career in pipe, valve and fittings business with Westlund, Newman Hattersley and Crane.
+Guy is a highly motivated, creative and versatile executive with significant skills in developing solutions over 45 plus years.
 He is especially adept at internal and external communication, training and inspiring leadership to deliver on results.
 He has proven senior-level strategic business planning, policy direction and decision-making.
 Guy is currently the Co- Chair of the Cross Cancer Golf Tournament and has a long history of leadership roles with volunteer organizations including International Oilman’s Golf, Greenfield Community League and Associated Canadian Travelers.

 Marcie Kiziak is the Senior Vice President of Human Resources for Alcanna, North America’s largest liquor retailer.
 Previous to this role, Marcie spent 15 years in the oil and gas and construction sectors focused on senior HR leadership and Integration.